Anchor lets someone you care about document what is happening and automatically alert you when they need support.

 Do not panic.

-The alert is sent automatically when a recording ends.
+The alert is sent when they send the safety alert during recording.
 The person is likely safe and the situation has passed.
-Take a breath before opening the link.
+Take a breath, then open Anchor to view.

 Reach out to check in